Ildemaro Vargas Player Props: Nationals vs. Brewers

 Ildemaro Vargas At The Plate

-- Vargas is batting .266 with six doubles, a triple, two home runs and six walks.
+- Vargas has six doubles, a triple, two home runs and six walks while hitting .257.

-- He has gone deep in two of 38 games played this season, and in 1.7% of his plate appearances.
+- He has homered in two of 39 games played this year, and in 1.7% of his plate appearances.

+- In nine games this year (23.1%), Vargas has picked up an RBI, and in five of those games (12.8%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

-- In 14 of 38 games this year, he has scored, including multiple runs once.
+- In 14 of 39 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.